c-base/c-beam/README.md

 c-beam backend based on django

-c-beam API docs: https://c-beam.cbrp3.c-base.org/doc (from crew network only)
+c-beam API: https://c-beam.cbrp3.c-base.org/api (from crew network only)

 Running with Docker
 -------------------